[Minor revision–posted 11/16/22 (replaces 9/29/20 edition)]

 (c) When walking on the roof, avoid stepping on roof blisters or other deficiencies.

 (d) When working with tools, put down a protective layer of plywood or other material.

 (e) When crossing firewalls, parapets, or expansion joints, exercise caution to prevent “kick holes” in base flashings, movement of metal caps, or tearing of expansion joints.

 (f) Remove all debris, obsolete material, containers, etc., when work is completed.

 (g) When using a wheel cart, ensure that the tires are of sufficient size to prevent overstressing the roof.

 (h) Avoid pushing, pulling, or dragging equipment or tools across the roof.

-(i) If any disturbance to the roof system or adjacent components should occur, notify Building Maintenance and Construction Work Control at 742-4OPS (4677) immediately.
+(i) If any disturbance to the roof system or adjacent components should occur, notify Facilities Maintenance & Construction Work Control at 742.4OPS (4677) immediately.

-(j) If any portion of the roof or roof detail is to be altered during work, authorization must be obtained from the Managing Director of Building Maintenance and Construction to ensure roof warranties are not voided.
+(j) If any portion of the roof or roof detail is to be altered during work, authorization must be obtained from the Senior Managing Director of Facilities Maintenance & Construction to ensure roof warranties are not voided.

 04 Audit Services